Wonder Woman Lost Her Powers

 This page may contain one or more affiliate links, which means that if you purchase a product through that link, I may receive compensation.
 The links will be identified with the text "affiliate link".
 Click to learn more.

-When Wonder Woman lost her powers, it created a lot of controversy.
-The irony of the whole situation was that the writer felt that it would have appealed toward women’s rights groups, being a strong and independent woman who can karate-chop a man’s clavicle without any superhuman abilities.
-Instead, they lashed out saying that Wonder Woman was the only popular and powerful super hero in the DC universe, which was then on solely dominated by men.
+When Wonder Woman lost her powers in the Silver Age classic Wonder Woman 178, it created a lot of controversy.
+This 1968 issue, now a valuable collector’s item, marked a significant shift in the character’s storyline.
+The irony of the whole situation was that the writer felt that it would have appealed toward women’s rights groups, portraying a strong and independent woman who could karate-chop a man’s clavicle without any superhuman abilities.
+Instead, they lashed out, saying that Wonder Woman was the only popular and powerful superhero in the DC universe, which was then solely dominated by men.

-Actually, to say that Wonder Woman lost her powers might be inaccurate, because she simply renounces them.
-She then submits to a man to teach her martial arts.
-To change her image, she gets some groovy new clothes, which clearly reflect the age this was published (1968) .
+Actually, to say that Wonder Woman lost her powers in Wonder Woman issue 178 might be inaccurate, because she simply renounces them.
+This powerless transformation leads her to submit to a man to teach her martial arts.
+To change her image, she gets some groovy new clothes, essentially a glamorous makeover that clearly reflects the age this action-adventure comic was published (1968).

-It all takes place (Affiliate Link) in issue 178 of Wonder Woman.
-The plot is that she gets upset after being forced to testify against her boyfriend in court.
-For some reason, she thinks that having a double-life lead to him being found guilty.
+It all takes place in a plot that revolves around her getting upset after being forced to testify against her boyfriend, Steve Trevor, in court.
+For some reason, she thinks that having a double-life led to him being found guilty.
 So she says:

 Wonder Woman Kisses Steve